App Configuration (fly.toml)

 The processes

-Each application instance can be started with a different command, allowing you to re-use your code base for different tasks (web server, queue worker, etc).
+Each Machine can run a different command on start, allowing you to re-use your code base for different tasks (web server, queue worker, etc).

 To run multiple processes, you'll need a [processes]